cmc-labo/flask-ai-chat/README.md

 python3 app.py
 ```

-The Flask server will start at:
+The Flask server will start at:<br>
 👉 http://127.0.0.1:5000/chat<br>
 👉 http://127.0.0.1:5000/avatar